Enzu83/CelesteUnity/README.md

 # Celeste in Unity

-Making Celeste as a first project in Unity.\
+Making Celeste as a first project in Unity.
-\

 My objective is to make Forsaken City entirely.\
 I have finished all the gameplay mechanics and made screen transitions.\
 The only part missing is the level design.

+Click below to see the demo :

 [![Celeste Demo](https://img.youtube.com/vi/AIupwKc8UzM/0.jpg)](https://www.youtube.com/watch?v=AIupwKc8UzM)